fr0st-iwnl/WinConfigs/README.md

 - [x] Add a new category in the main menu called "Tweaks"
 - [x] Fix some bugs
 - [x] Add simple notes for the tweaks to explain what they do and improve the script.
 Maybe make a wiki page.
-- [ ] Add configuration for buckets and fonts in Scoop.